Taiwan tightens curbs after surge in domestic COVID-19 cases | Health

 Taipei's government has already ordered bars, nightclubs, and similar venues to shut.
 Health Minister Chen Shih-Chung said a "level of risk" in certain hot spots, such as Taipei's gritty Wanhua district, had spurred the decision to raise the alert level.

 "Only by doing this can infections be dealt with and controlled," he told reporters.
-Taipei Mayor Ko Wen-he urged people to stay home as much as possible, adding that schools should teach online.
+Taipei Mayor Ko Wen-he urged people to stay home as much as possible, adding that school teaching should move online.

-The rising community infections unnerved the stock market this week, but at the same news conference, Premier Su Tseng-chang reiterated that the island's economic fundamentals remain good.
-Deputy Finance Minister Frank Juan told Reuters authorities would watch the market reaction on Monday, adding that he did not rule out calling a meeting of the National Stabilisation Fund, which the government can use to smooth large fluctuations.
+Amid pictures on social media showed people flocking to supermarkets to stock up on toilet paper and instant noodles, the economy ministry took to Facebook to assure people that supplies were ample and there was no need to hoard.
+The rising community infections unnerved the stock market this week, though the government says the island's economic fundamentals remain good.

-Investors should act rationally, he said, pointing out that only a few sectors would be affected by the curbs, such as tourism, rather than the island's crucial foreign trade.
 The new restrictions do not apply to the chip-manufacturing hub of Hsinchu and are unlikely to affect exports of semiconductors, a global shortage of which has shut some car factories.
+The chipmaking giant Taiwan Semiconductor Manufacturing Co Ltd said it was closely monitoring the situation, cutting non-essential gatherings and activities, and reducing the movement of people across different chip fabs.

 Taiwan has millions of vaccine doses on order from Moderna Inc and AstraZeneca Plc, though only a small number have arrived from the latter due to global shortages and vaccination rates remain low.
 More vaccines will start arriving next month, Tsai has said.